Catawba people: 20th century to present

 A Catawba family in 1908 South Carolina.

 The Catawba were electing their chief prior to the start of the 20th century.
 In 1909 the Catawba sent a petition to the United States government seeking to be given United States citizenship.

 During President Franklin D. Roosevelt's administration, the federal government worked to improve conditions for Native Americans.
 Under the Indian Reorganization Act of 1934, tribes were encouraged to renew their governments to exercise more self-determination.
 The Catawba were not at that time a recognized Native American tribe as they had lost their land and did not have a reservation.
 In 1929 Samuel Taylor Blue, chief of the Catawba, had begun the process to gain federal recognition.

 The Catawba were federally recognized as a Native American tribe in 1941, and they created a written constitution in 1944.
 Also in 1944 South Carolina granted the Catawba and other Native American residents of the state citizenship, but did not grant them the franchise, or right to vote.
-Like African Americans since the turn of the 20th century, the Native Americans were largely excluded from the franchise by discriminatory rules and practices associated with voter registration.
+Like African Americans since the turn of the 20th century, Native Americans were largely excluded from the franchise by discriminatory rules and practices associated with voter registration.
 They were prevented from voting until the late 1960s, after the federal Voting Rights Act of 1965 was passed.
 It provided for federal oversight and enforcement of people's constitutional right to vote.

 In the 1950s, the federal government began to press what is known as the Indian termination policy, based on its perception that some tribes were assimilated enough not to need a special relationship with the government.
 It terminated the government of the Catawba in 1959.
 This cut off federal benefits, and communal property was allocated to individual households.
 The people became subject to state law.
 The Catawba decided that they preferred to be organized as a tribal community.
 Beginning in 1973, they applied to have their government federally recognized.
 Gilbert Blue served as their chief until 2007.
 They adopted a constitution in 1975 that was modeled on their 1944 version.